 This course will examine the conceptual and physical structure of industry-wide computer networking standards.
 The concepts covered in this course will aid the perspective networking professional in a practical understanding of the implementation and fundamentals of a viable network.
 LANs, WANs, Inter and Intra net, among other topics will be extensively covered within this course.
-Fall semester evening sections only.
-Prerequisite: Familiarity with MS Dos or permission of instructor.
+Familiarity with MS DOS and programming is recommended.
 Code 3 course fee.